 All serial computer connection is via the serial port (9 pin D connector).
-If you have an older computer with a 25pin serial port, you require a 25-9 pin adapter (part ADA010), which are also available from most high street computer stores.
+If you have a very old computer with a 25pin serial port, you require a 25-9 pin adapter (part ADA010), which are also available from most high street computer stores.